History of Jared Leto in Timeline

 2013: Release of Love, Lust, Faith and Dreams

-In 2013, Thirty Seconds to Mars released Love, Lust, Faith and Dreams, which received further critical and commercial success.
+In 2013, Thirty Seconds to Mars released Love, Lust, Faith and Dreams.

-September 30, 2014: Hosted Haiti: The Journey Is the Destination Event
+September 30, 2014: Leto hosts Haiti: The Journey Is the Destination event

 On September 30, 2014, Jared Leto hosted the event Haiti: The Journey Is the Destination in New York City, benefitting those affected by the 2010 earthquake in the Caribbean country.

-In 2014, Jared Leto premiered the documentary series Into the Wild, which tells the story behind Thirty Seconds to Mars' concert tour.
+In 2014, Jared Leto premiered the documentary series Into the Wild, telling the story behind Thirty Seconds to Mars' concert tour of the same name.
 The series was released through the online platform VyRT.

-On November 3, 2015, Thirty Seconds to Mars announced that they were working on their fifth studio album.
+On November 3, 2015, it was announced that Thirty Seconds to Mars were working on their fifth studio album.

-In April 2016, Jared Leto was announced to appear in the film The Outsider.
+In April 2016, it was announced that Jared Leto would appear in the film The Outsider (2018).

 Loading Video...